Somerset-SIDeR-Programme/YDH-Obfuscator-Service/README.md

 3. Run `npm install`
 4. Run `npm run nodemon`

-The script should now be up and running using [nodemon](https://nodemon.io/) on the default port 8204.
+The Express server should now be up and running using [nodemon](https://nodemon.io/) on the default port 8204.
 You should see the following output:

 ```
 Contextual-Link-Parser listening for requests at http://127.0.0.1:8204